mme-ucl/mme-ucl.github.io/people.md

 ## [Dr Matteo Paloni](https://profiles.ucl.ac.uk/94737-matteo-paloni) | _2023 - now_
 <img src="https://github.com/mme-ucl/mme-ucl.github.io/raw/main/images/MatteoP.jpg" align="right" width="200"/>
+Matteo Paloni received his PhD in Chemical Engineering in 2017 from Politecnico di Milano (Italy) with a thesis on methods for estimating binding free energies from MD simulations.
+From 2017 to 2023, he was a postdoctoral researcher in the group of Dr. Alessandro Barducci at the Centre de Biologie Structurale (CBS) in Montpellier (France), where he used multiscale molecular models to study the liquid-liquid phase separation (LLPS) of proteins and nucleic acids.
+His research at UCL includes the development of tools to perform and analyse systematically large sets of MD simulations.
+When not working, he enjoys reading and walking around the city.
 <br clear="right"/>

 ## [Dr Louise Price]() | _2023 - now_